 Collecting, cleaning, displaying, researching, and appreciating TRIVETS and related go-withs!

-This handsome trivet design, known as the Hopewell, is frequently described as an antique.
-However, it’s actually a contemporary casting.
+This handsome trivet design, frequently described as an antique, is actually a contemporary casting.

 In 2003 I contacted the Superintendent of the Hopewell Furnace National Historic Site in Elverson, Pennsylvania.
 He confirmed that this trivet was produced for and sold in the Hopewell Furnace gift shops.
 It was fashioned after a piece of metalware (not a trivet) found on Hopewell Furnace grounds during excavation for the historic site.